Plans To Redevelop Cheltenham Playhouse

 Planning permission was granted by Cheltenham Borough Council and the board of trustees now have five years in which to complete the works.
 Cheltenham Borough Council who own the building have recently agreed to a new 25-year lease, which will help to secure a bright future for the theatre.

-If you would like to work with the board of trustees to help fundraise for Project Playhouse, the redevelopment of Cheltenham Playhouse - volunteering your time, ideas or pledges - please email Malcolm Ball, Chair of Trustees, at
+If you would like to work with the board of trustees to help fundraise for Project Playhouse, the redevelopment of Cheltenham Playhouse - volunteering your time, ideas or pledges - please email our trustees at [email protected]

 PLANNING APPLICATION MADE FOR MAJOR REDEVELOPMENT OF THE PLAYHOUSE - 1/3/19